 - Be a good role model.

 Experts don't all agree on the appropriate age for a first credit card.
-Dr. Robert D. Manning, author of Credit Card Nation, for instance, argues in his article, Credit Cards on Campus, that having them at an earlier age may actually result in fewer debt problems later on.
+Dr. Robert D. Manning, author of Credit Card Nation, for instance, argues in his article “Credit Cards on Campus,” that having them at an earlier age may actually result in fewer debt problems later on.
 Other experts argue that waiting until the junior or senior year in college is best.
-The bottom line parents need to realize is that once students reach the college campus, they will be inundated with credit card offers and will be able to get a card regardless if they are supported financially solely by their parents or not, making credit card education more important than ever.
+The bottom line parents need to realize is that once students reach the college campus, they will be inundated with credit card offers and will likely be able to get a card regardless if they are supported financially solely by their parents or not, making credit card education more important than ever.